 Concept of land, soil and soil science.
 Composition of earth crust and its relationship with soils; Rocks, minerals and other soil forming materials; Weathering of rocks and minerals; Factors of soil formation; Pedogenic processes and their relationships with soil properties; Soil development; Pedon, polypedon, soil profile, horizons and their nomenclature.
-Soil Taxonomy - epipedons, diagnostic subsurface horizons and other diagnostic characteristics, soil moisture and temperature regimes, categories of the system and their criteria; Interpretation of soil survey data for land capability and crop suitability classifications, Macro-morphological study of soils.

-Application and use of global positioning system for soil survey.
+Soil Taxonomy - epipedons, diagnostic subsurface horizons and other diagnostic characteristics, soil moisture and temperature regimes, categories of the system and their criteria; Interpretation of soil survey data for land capability and crop suitability classifications, Macro-morphological study of soils, Application and use of global positioning system for soil survey.
 Soil survey- types, techniques.
-Soil series- characterization and procedure for establishing soil series, benchmark soils and soil correlations.
+Soil series-characterization and procedure for establishing soil series, benchmark soils and soil correlations.
 Study of base maps: cadastral maps, toposheets, aerial photographs and satellite imageries.
 Use of geographical information system for preparing thematic maps.
+Application of Remote Sensing in soil survey and mapping.